TheArturthur/CoppermindScraper/Cosmere/Five Scholars.md

 Shashara, also known as Glorysinger by the [[Cult of Returned\|Cult of the Returned]], was fueled by a desire to not be outdone by [[Yesteel\|Yesteel's]] discovery of Ichor-alcohol.
 She creates [[Nightblood\|Nightblood]] together with [[Vasher\|Vasher]] in the days that they were in love.

 ### During the Manywar
 The ability to create Lifeless with greatly increased longevity so cheaply was one of the reasons for the [[Manywar\|Manywar]].
 When the Manywar started, the Five Scholars split among the various factions, with lovers Vasher and Shashara on the side of [[Hallandren\|Hallandren]], then known as Hanald.
 This caused the different sides of the Manywar to have access to different Awakening knowledge and techniques.
-Vasher created powerful Lifeless from Awakened bones incased in stone, and used them to seize power away from the royal family, who fled to the mountains.
+Vasher created powerful Lifeless from Awakened bones encased in stone, and used them to seize power away from the royal family, who fled to the mountains.
 Denth tried to keep the peace between the various factions and stop the Manywar, but eventually joined his sister, Shashara, and Vasher.

 ### End of the Manywar
 Shortly after Shashara and Vasher's marriage, Shashara draws Nightblood in battle for the first and last time in the final battle of the [[Manywar\|Manywar]]: [[Battle of Twilight Falls\|The Battle of Twilight Falls]].
 Shashara is impressed by the power of the blade and insists on using the sword in battle, and on giving away the secret to creating more, similar to how she leaked the ability to Awaken Lifeless with a single breath.
 Vasher is disgusted by the trail of death it leaves behind.
 This causes a falling out between her and Vasher that ultimately leads him to kill her, using Nightblood, to prevent more weapons of Nightblood's caliber from being created.